 PDF Fillable Forms

 Adobe Acrobat and other PDF software allow users to create fillable PDF forms.
 Creating accessible forms requires extra work to ensure compliance with accessibility requirements.
-Both the California State University’s guide to creating accessible PDFs and the U.S. Department of Veteran Affairs tutorial on creating accessible PDFs contain information and best practices for creating accessible PDF forms.
+The California State University’s guide to creating accessible PDFs (this link opens an accessible pdf) contains information and best practices for creating accessible PDF forms.
 You can also reference Web AIM’s article on Accessible Forms in Acrobat XI.

-- California State University’s guide to creating accessible PDFs.
+- California State University’s guide to creating accessible PDFs (this link opens an accessible pdf).
 A comprehensive guide to creating accessible PDFs.

 - Penn State Accessibility.
 Great explanation of the difficulties of PDF accessibility and recommendations for alternative forms of presenting PDF info on a website.